nayaksimran5/nayaksimran5/README.md

 -->
 Hi there 👋 !

-🚀 Welcome to my GitHub!
+Welcome to my GitHub!
 I'm Simran Nayak, a Data Analyst with a strong foundation in data-driven decision-making, predictive modeling, and machine learning.
 I recently earned my Master’s in Data Science and Analytics from Grand Valley State University, where I specialized in statistical analysis, predictive modeling and data visualization.
 With a keen eye for data patterns and trends, I work with large datasets to extract meaningful insights and develop data-driven solutions.
 My expertise spans retail analytics, real estate forecasting, and healthcare data, where I leverage Python, R, SQL, and visualization tools to support business strategies and drive informed decision-making.

-### 💻 Technical Skills:
+### 💻 Technical Skills

 #### 🔹 Data Analysis, Mining & Machine Learning
   - Python | R | SQL | SAS | Statistical Analysis